What makes New Mexico Skies the best remote observatory site on the planet?

 Full machine shop, electronics shop and 24/7 on-site tech personel.
 New Mexico Skies is the only authorized repair shop for Bisque Paramount boards.
 If you need a part modified or built, we can generally do it here.
 Need a repair to your mount, computer parts; we keep most of what you may need here in stock.
 Along with on-site personel this means less down time for you.

-Mike and Lynn Rice, proprietors of New Mexico Skies, tested the first Software Bisque Paramount at their winter bush observatory in Alaska, some fourteen years ago.
+Mike and Lynn Rice, proprietors of New Mexico Skies, tested the first Software Bisque Paramount at their winter bush observatory in Alaska, in the early 1990s.
 The first Student Telescope Network iBisque Internet imaging with just a browser began here and we never looked back.
 The field knowledge and experience available at New Mexico Skies is exceptional.
 At present we keep some 50 robotic telescope systems operating at our Northern and Southern Hemisphere locations.
 Details are available upon request.